 A human readable name for the run, this will be shown in the Runs pane of the Playground.
 If none is provided, one will be generated automatically based on the initialPrompt.

-id: 'XXXXXXXX' // ID of the Run Configuration
+agentId: 'XXXXXXXX' // ID of the Agent

 input: {} // Optional: Structured Input